reasnov/laravel-common-modules/docs/master/packages/nwidart-laravel-modules.md

 # nwidart/laravel-modules Integration

-This package is the foundation of Internara's **Modular Monolith**.
+This package is the foundation of this project's **Modular Monolith**.
 It manages the lifecycle and structure of our modules.

 ---